4 Crucial Elements of Demand Planning for 2023

 Past-periods’ data is usually used as the basis for forecasting future data or trends.
 So, basically what was sold in the past may be a good indication of what we can sell in the future.
 But not all data is equally useful for creating demand forecast.
 It is essential to choose the right period and to find the relevant history depth.
 If you take historical data from that is too old and from periods which do not correlate with contemporary demands, you will have an inaccurate forecast.
 The same bad situation occurs if you are using not enough data to create a demand forecast, so the right amount of historical data is crucial.

-We recommend a minimum of at least 24 months of sales data so that GMDH Streamline can automatically see seasonality.
+We recommend at least 24 months of sales data so that GMDH Streamline can automatically see seasonality.
 When less than 24 months of information are used, depending on the data, the demand model may be just a trend (although a very smart trend!).

 An adequate data weighting should also be applied.
 Usually, the exponential law is applied – which is assigning a higher weight to the latest data.
 However, there are cases when the last year’s data is irregular and different approaches are to be used.
 In these situations, it is better to avoid weighing or use the same weights for the selected part of the history.